 Here is a fast (read odd) solution that will quickly let you continue with watching Black Mirror from where you left.
 Open Firefox or Edge browser, copy the URL of the show/movie that you were watching and paste it directly back into Chrome.
 You should be able to resume from where you left.

-When you are done, try one of the above solutions to see if the issue gets resolved.
+When you are done, try one of the above solutions to see if Netflix is now working on the Chrome browser.

 Now you know how to resolve some common Netflix Chrome errors.
 Most errors should be resolved using one of the above methods allowing you to enjoy binge-watching your favorite show.